-Porky Pig is manager of the "Flockheed Eggcraft Factory".
-Every morning, a workforce of hens marches in and lays eggs in support of the American war effort, popping out eggs in assembly line manner.
+Porky Pig is the manager of the "Flockheed Eggcraft Factory".
+Every morning, a workforce of hens marches in and lays eggs in support of the American war effort, popping out eggs in an assembly-line manner.
 However, the hens are distracted by a very skinny rooster named "Frankie" who bears a notable resemblance to Frank Sinatra.
 The hens are so besotted by the charming Frankie that they stop laying eggs.
 Porky, who needs to get his hens back egg-laying, then has to find another crooning rooster who can charm the hens back to work.
 He finally gets help when he hires a Bing Crosby rooster.

 - Clock Tampering: One hen, late to clock in for work, sets the time back before punching her card.

 - Comedic Underwear Exposure: As one hen faints and lies on her belly in reaction to Frankie's crooning, her feathers fly up and she's briefly seen in her pink bra and matching, short, frill-trimmed bloomers before the feathers fall back on her, and she's covered with them again.

 - Down on the Farm: Porky, running a chicken ranch.
 (A real one!)

 - Lustful Melt: One hen melts into a puddle in classic style while watching Frankie.

 - Groupie Brigade: All the nens leave their positions en masse to watch Frankie sing.

 - Something Else Also Rises: A very obvious sexual metaphor when the hens start laying lots of eggs when they get a look at the handsome Bing Crosby rooster.